iodigital-com/io-technology/data/blog/project-fugu.md

 ## ...but what about the other one?

 Project Fugu can offer a great experience, but only if the browser supports these APIs.
-Safari (and thus iOS and iPad OS) are not actively part of project fugu and have been slow with implementing APIs that extend the functionality of the web, like service worker and push notifications.
-Perhaps that will change, but it might not.
-Who knows if Apple will ever allow (is forced to) other browser engines on iOS and iPadOS.
-Having APIs fully specced and tested has a positive effect on browsers without an implementation since they can follow what has been laid out before them.
+Safari (and thus iOS and iPad OS) are not actively part of Project Fugu and have been slow with implementing APIs that extend the functionality of the web.
+Eg. support for service workers and push notifications.
+If Safari and Apple will ever actively contribute to Project Fugu, remains an open question.
+On the one hand, the fact that Apple does not allow other browser engines from their mobile platforms is one of the main reasons why web apps are still considered less than native apps.
+On the other, EU regulators have noticed this as well and are actively in debate if this 'browser ban' is considered to be legal.
+For more information concerning this specific topic, check out [open-web-advocacy](https://open-web-advocacy.org/).

 ## Closing thoughts

-Cross-platform development is hard.
-Features and capabilities of an application require you to think about how it needs to be implemented in different platforms like Android, iOS, Web, Windows, MacOS and Linux.
-If you, for example, need to access the address details of a contact that is stored on a device you need to implement a contact picker for all the different platforms you want to support or you need to come up with a completely custom implementation.
+Cross-platform software development is hard.
+Features and capabilities of an application require you to think about how it needs to be implemented on different platforms like Android, iOS, Web, Windows, MacOS and Linux.
+If you, for example, need to access the address details of a contact that is stored on a device you need to implement a piece of software, that allows you to access and choose a contact, let's call it a contact picker, for all the different platforms you want to support or you need to come up with a completely custom implementation.
 Custom implementations are probably not what you want to do.
 It can become quite messy quite fast.

 So what can you do?